 3. Core issues on the rise

-- The demands of workers for fair wages, conditions of employment, e.g. union organizing.
+- The demands of workers and artists for equality, fair wages, conditions of employment, e.g. union organizing, workplaces free of racism and discrimination

 - Art’s relationship to debt, e.g. the premium on space or cost of an MFA program.